AndreaM16/curve-challenge/README.md

 )
 ```

-For the TopUps has been generated a default external Merchant since I haven't covered any external actor.
+For the TopUps, it is mandatory to generate a default external Merchant since external actors (e.g. top up with transfer) isn't covered.

-Through such transaction system is possible for the user to know their available and marked balances, which payments they performed and to whom, the location where they spent such money (since each merchant has a sample location).
+Through such transaction system is possible for users to know their available and marked balances, which payments they performed and to whom, the location where they spent such money (since each merchant has a sample location) etc.

 ## What's missing